 Note: Thunderbird requires installation of an Add-on feature to import files.
 Download and install the Add-on ExportImportTool and relaunch Thunderbird in order to import files.

-If you are facing difficulty while implementing these lengthy and time-consuming native methods, try using an automated third-party tool for conversion of PST to MBOX file format.
-Kernel for Outlook PST Repair is an excellent tool to convert PST to MBOX.
+If you are facing difficulty while implementing these lengthy and time-consuming native methods, try using an automated third-party tool to import PST file to Thunderbird.

-Step 7: Under the Select Output Type window, select the MBOX file as the output type and click Next.
+Step 4: Select the Output type as MBOX file and click Next.

-You will be notified when your converted MBOX file gets saved to the specified location.
-Click OK to finish the conversion process.
+Step 8: The required file gets saved to the specified location.
+Click OK to finish the process.

 If we look at the various methods discussed so far, the one with lesser steps, quick results, and trusted source will always catch the user’s attention.
-Summing up, the only way to get the most effective results in a short interval of time is to use a reliable third-party tool like Kernel for PST Repair.
+Summing up, the only way to get the most effective results in a short interval of time is to use a reliable third-party tool like Kernel Import PST to Thunderbird.